sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Are you a developer? =
 And do you wish to add your own extension to the extension manager?
 Please contact me on [Slack](https://wordpress.slack.com/messages/@cybr/) about your idea.
 A full code review will take place prior to releasing it.
 The code must pass at least all the WordPress.org plugin standards and all code must be licensed under GPLv3.
 Feedback and points for improvement will be always given.
-No monetized nor premium extensions are being accepted yet.
-API connections aren't allowed either.
+No monetized nor premium extensions are being accepted, API connections aren't allowed either.

 = For developers: Security =
 Because this plugin handles multiple input fields, multiple nonce fields had to be created to prevent XSS from otherwise unauthorized users.